-Perth Airport is committed to a proactive and integrated approach to the management of occupational safety and health (OSH).
+Perth Airport is committed to a proactive and integrated approach to the management of Work Health and Safety (WHS).
 Our vision, as an industry leader is that we move beyond compliance through leadership.

-We had an exceptional safety record in FY 21 with zero Lost Time Injuries (LTIs) as well as zero Medically Treated Injuries (MTIs) for Perth Airport Team members.
+We had another exceptional safety record in FY22 with zero Lost Time Injuries (LTIs) as well as zero Medically Treated Injuries (MTIs) for Perth Airport Team members.

 Contractor performance was also very good.
 These results place Perth Airport at the top end of the industry safety index.
-Perth Airport has also been awarded the Worksafe Gold Certificate for our performance and progressive OSH management.
+Perth Airport has also been awarded the Worksafe Platinum Certificate for our performance and progressive WHS management.